jsonkao/asam-redistricting-maps/README.md

 Next, it joins it with block group geographies and Letters plan geographies.
 The resulting GeoJSON is at [`mapping/output.geojson`](https://github.com/jsonkao/asam-redistricting-maps/blob/main/mapping/output.geojson).

 Some exploratory mapping of that data lives on [Observable](https://observablehq.com/@jsonkao/asam-redistricting-maps).

+The Makefile directs all the data downloading and transformation.